RyanVerhey/js-clicker-game/README.md

-#JS Clicker Game
+## JS Clicker Game

 This is a clicker game that I'm using to teach myself React.
+Still a work in progress.

 Start dev shops to make money and be the richest developer ever.
 Have fun!

+---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).